 This clutter may seem small but it’s thrown a giant wrench in my schedule, my self-care and even my ability to show up fully every day.

 And, I see it happening to people all the time.
 Their home is fairly minimalist, but their life is filled to the brim with so much to see/do/focus on at once that it’s just as stifling an overflowing attic.

-So, if you’re doing it too– accumulating this subtle life clutter– we’re all in this together.
+So, if you’re doing it too– accumulating this less visible clutter– we’re all in this together.

 Let’s let that stuff go, starting today!